pthoor/BlogPosts/thoor-tech/content/blog/restore-onedrive-the-powershell-way/index.md

 tag: []
 post_format: []
 ogImage: ./og-image.jpg
+description: "Recently I moved from OneDrive to OneDrive for Business (which is not automated task by the way…) and was hoping to have more control over my data..."
 ---
 Recently I moved from OneDrive to OneDrive for Business (which is not automated task by the way…) and was hoping to have more control over my data and also email because I also migrated from Gmail to Exchange Online (that works great by the way).